A paved bridge with metal railings leads to an ornate stone gate topped with a green dome.

 History & Background

-• Medieval roots – A FitzGerald castle was recorded on the site in 1598; the stronghold endured sieges during the 17th‑century wars before falling into ruin, leaving only a solitary wall that now frames a garden path.
+• Medieval stronghold – A FitzGerald castle was recorded on the estate in 1598.
+The fortification survived several 17th-century sieges before eventually being abandoned.
+Only a single wall remains today, quietly framing a garden path.

-• 20th‑century trials – The house was set alight during the Irish Civil War on 19 February 1923; Sir John Keane oversaw a reconstruction finished in 1930, introducing an innovative flat concrete roof.
-In 1973 a milking parlour was bombed, an act attributed to the Official IRA.
+• 20th-century conflicts – The house suffered a severe fire during the Irish Civil War on 19 February 1923.
+Sir John Keane directed a reconstruction completed in 1930, which introduced a distinctive flat concrete roof.
+Decades later, in 1973, a local milking parlour was targeted in a bombing attributed to the Official IRA.

 Cappoquin House & Gardens

-• Sunken formal garden – a balustraded terrace bursting with summer perennials such as the white dahlia ‘Bishop of Dover’.
+• Sunken formal garden – A balustraded terrace planted with seasonal perennials, including the reliable white dahlia ‘Bishop of Dover’, which provides structure from midsummer into autumn.

 Nearby Historic Estates

-• Tourin House & Gardens (3 km south) – a 17th‑century estate with a five‑acre garden of camellias, rhododendrons, magnolias and a walled vegetable plot.
+• Tourin House & Gardens (3 km south) – A 17th-century estate featuring a five-acre garden focused on camellias, rhododendrons and magnolias, alongside a working walled vegetable plot.
 Phone: +353 58 54405.

-• Salterbridge House & Gardens – situated on the Lismore‑to‑Cappoquin road, this Victorian country home features camellias, magnolias and a variety of shrubs.
+• Salterbridge House & Gardens – Located on the Lismore-to-Cappoquin road, this Victorian country home maintains a traditional shrubbery layout with mature camellias and magnolias.
 Phone: +353 58 54952.

-• Dromana House (≈6 km south) – the former seat of the Fitzgeralds of the Decies, originally a 17th‑century castle later transformed into a Georgian mansion.
-Its demesne is a landmark on the east bank of the Blackwater.
+• Dromana House (≈6 km south) – Originally a 17th-century castle, the property was rebuilt as a Georgian mansion and served as the seat of the Fitzgeralds of the Decies.
+The surrounding demesne remains a prominent landmark along the east bank of the Blackwater.

 Angling on the Blackwater

-Cappoquin is a renowned angling hub.
-The river supports sea trout, brown trout, salmon, roach, dace, rudd and tench, offering productive stretches for both game and coarse anglers.
+The River Blackwater is one of Ireland’s most productive stretches of water, and Cappoquin sits at the heart of its best fishing reaches.
+The river supports healthy populations of sea trout, brown trout, salmon, roach, dace, rudd and tench, making it a dual-purpose destination for both game and coarse anglers.

 Practical Information

-• Getting there: Reach Cappoquin via the N72 (Waterford–Clonmel) or the R669 from Lismore.
-Regular Bus Éireann services connect the town with Waterford, Lismore and Clonmel.
+• Getting there: Cappoquin is reached via the N72 (Waterford–Clonmel) or the R669 from Lismore.
+Bus Éireann operates regular services connecting the town with Waterford, Lismore and Clonmel.

-• Parking: Free parking is available near the house’s entrance; limited spaces may fill quickly in summer.
+• Parking: Free parking is available near the house entrance.
+Spaces are limited and tend to fill quickly on dry summer weekends, so early arrival is recommended.

-• Facilities: A small café operates on the estate during peak season, and a public toilet block is located near the car park.
+• Facilities: A small café operates on the estate during peak season, serving light refreshments.
+A public toilet block is situated near the main car park.

-• Nearby amenities: The town centre offers a selection of pubs, B&Bs and a weekly market in the historic market house (c.
-1775).
+• Town amenities: The town centre features a handful of traditional pubs, family-run B&Bs and a weekly market held in the historic market house (built c.
+1775), which sells local produce, artisan goods and seasonal fruit from the Keane estate.

 Nearby Attractions

-• Dromana House – a Georgian mansion with extensive demesne walks along the Blackwater.
+• Dromana House – Georgian architecture and extensive demesne walks along the Blackwater.

-• Copper Coast Geopark – coastal scenery and walking trails further east.
+• Copper Coast – Rugged coastline, geological formations and coastal walking trails.

-• Comeragh Mountains – for hill‑walking and panoramic views.
+• Comeragh Mountains – Rugged peaks, ridges and lakes for hill-walking and photography.

-• Bunmahon – a seaside village with a beach and heritage centre.
+• Bunmahon – A traditional seaside village with a wide sandy beach and local heritage centre.